-Vienna is home to exquisite architecture, terrific museums, landmarks and attractions, art, music, superb food, world class hotels, and a fascinating history stretching back over 2,000 years – all while being surrounded by the simply heavenly Austrian countryside.
+Vienna is home to exquisite architecture, terrific museums, landmarks and attractions, art, music, superb food, world-class hotels, and fascinating history stretching back over 2,000 years – surrounded by the simply heavenly Austrian countryside.

-A vacation to Vienna should be on every travelers bucket list, not just to immerse yourself in this fairytale metropolis, but also because Vienna is in one of the most convenient places to use as a striking out point for brilliant day trips around the Austrian nation as a whole as well as other parts of Central Europe.
+A vacation to Vienna should be on every traveler’s bucket list, not just to immerse yourself in this fairytale metropolis but also because Vienna is one of the most convenient places to use as a striking out point for brilliant day trips around the Austrian nation as a whole as well as other parts of Central Europe.